hjlarrea/conways-game-of-life/README.md

 - [ ] Add a feature to save the initial state
 - [x] Add a reset button
 - [ ] Add templates
+- [ ] Save each generation and allow to move back and forth